 Like any dilligent business owner, the information you're most eager to know, is most likely the cost.
 In this section we'll give you all the facts and figures surrounding a cash advance, from receiving the money to making repayments, so that you can make a well-informed financial decision on whether this is right for you.

 The amount you are granted depends on on the lender, as well as your business.
 You can receive between £5,000 to £200,000, but this depends on the projected income of your business.
 Generally you can expect to receive, more or less, 85% to 90% of the sum you apply for.
 Read More »

 Because the amount that you are offered is personalised and specific to your business' needs, no two businesses will receive the same deal or contract.
 Again, it is all highly dependent on your particular business and financial situation. « Show Less

 How Much Will You Need To Repay?

-As far as the repayment amount is concerned, you will be expected to repay the entire amount borrowed, plus a fee of approximately 20% to 30% of that sum.
+As far as the repayment amount is concerned, you will be expected to repay the entire amount borrowed, plus one, all-inclusive fee.

 To do this you will need to repay a small percentage of your customer card sales each day.
-Usually this percentage will be around 10% of your daily income from credit card and debit card purchases.
+Usually this percentage will be between 5% to 17% of your daily income from credit card and debit card purchases.
 If you compare it to other business loans, it actually works out less expensive than average interest rates, especially if you are looking to borrow with bad credit.